reubenharry/haskell-docs/docs/docs/resources/resources.md

 [Learn You a Haskell](http://learnyouahaskell.com/) is a friendly introductory book.

+## Community

+Haskell has an active [subreddit](https://www.reddit.com/r/haskell/).

+It also has a [forum](https://discourse.haskell.org/).

 ## Understanding the ecosystem

 [This guide](https://github.com/Gabriella439/post-rfc/blob/main/sotu.md) is very useful for understanding what Haskell packages to use for what tasks.

-## Going further
+## More advanced resources

-[This reference guide/tutorial](https://smunix.github.io/dev.stephendiehl.com/hask/tutorial.pdf) carefully and clearly details more advanced concepts and features in Haskell.
+[This reference guide/tutorial](https://smunix.github.io/dev.stephendiehl.com/hask/tutorial.pdf) carefully and clearly details important advanced concepts and features in Haskell.

 [The Haskell report](https://www.haskell.org/onlinereport/haskell2010/) is an exhaustive and carefully written reference manual of all of Haskell.